-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial positions of the Guaranteed Student Loan Programs' Operating Fund and Federal Fund of the New York State Higher Education Services Corporation, as of March 31, 2017 and 2016, and the respective changes in net position, and cash flows thereof for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial positions of the Guaranteed Student Loan Programs' Operating Fund and Federal Fund of the New York State Higher Education Services Corporation, as of March 31, 2018 and 2017, and the respective changes in net position, and cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.